Saves of low shots from 9 meters

 Video – Cartwheel in Low Save Combo

-Proper goalkeeper technique should be imperative for every coach in the beginning of work with young goalkeepers, because it enables a good basis for all the work that has to come afterwards.
+Proper goalkeeper technique should be imperative for every coach at the start of work with young goalkeepers, because it enables a good basis for all the work that has to come afterwards.
+Also, it’s much easier to teach young goalkeepers proper technique than to work on correcting wrongly learned technique.

 In the video below, you can see two options of combo exercises for saves of low shots from 9 meters that you should use later in progression with your goalkeepers.

-In this video, you can see the first version of a cartwheel exercise, where the goalkeeper is doing the side step low save right away after landing, from the same place where the cartwheel finished.
+In this video, the first version shows a cartwheel exercise where the goalkeeper does the side step low save right away after landing, from the same place where the cartwheel finished.
+In the second version, the goalkeeper does a middle step before the side step low save.

 Video – Double Lateral Push Off Step From the Same Leg

-The first shot comes to the goalkeeper’s right low side, on the outside of the right leg (more exactly – from the right side of the goalkeeper’s right leg), while the second shot comes from the inside of the goalkeeper’s right leg.
+The first shot comes to the goalkeeper’s right low side, on the outside of the right leg (more exactly, from the right side of the goalkeeper’s right leg), while the second shot comes from the inside of the goalkeeper’s right leg.

-The second common mistake in this combo drill is that some goalkeepers are making the middle step before the first low save reaction, or they are making the middle step before the second reaction.
-For this combo exercise – there should be no additional steps or middle steps used other than the ones showed in the video.
+A very common mistake in this combo drill is that during the reaction to the second shot, goalkeepers make a lateral push off step with the “wrong” leg, meaning with the right leg in this example.
+The second common mistake is that some goalkeepers make a middle step before the first low save reaction, or they make a middle step before the second reaction.
+For this combo exercise, there should be no additional steps or middle steps other than those shown in the video.

 Try out this drill and let me know how you liked it!